วันพุธที่ 30 ตุลาคม พ.ศ. 2567

 น้ำตกกรุงชิง ตุลาคม 2024

 Thismia claviformis Chantanaorr. & J. Wai, is described and illustrated as a new species from the Thai-Malay Peninsula.
 The new species is characterized by 1) vermiform underground parts, 2) equal perianth lobes with slender claviform appendages, 3) a perianth tube without transverse bars inside, and 4) the apex of stamen bearing two triangular lobes.
-A taxonomic description, illustrations of the new species and a comparison with the related species are presented.
+The new species can be confused with T. alba, the common species from Southern Thailand and the Peninsular

 8. Thismia clavigeroides